5355 West

 This rumor is false

 Every piece of property within city limits has designated zoning conditions.
-Property owners may choose to develop their land, as long as that development complies with current approved zoning and city land development code.
+Property owners may choose to develop their land, as long as that development complies with current approved zoning and City code.
 If a property owner wishes to develop in a way that doesn’t comply with the property’s current zone, the owner may petition the City Council for a re-zone.
 The City Council is responsible for ensuring that re-zone aligns with the City’s adopted General Plan.

 How businesses establish a presence: